akk988/azure_webapp_iot02/README.md

 Open the url and start the iot device to visualize the data
 ### Host the webapp as container in azure app service
+Write Dockerfile for the same wepApp and push to github -> https://github.com/akk988/azure_webapp_iot02 Create DevOps, pipeline ..

+Create WebApp as container (not code) to host the container run the container with env variables iothubConnectionstring and consumer group

 ## Browser compatiblity

 | Browser | Verified version |